-(a) the Articles of Agreement;

-(b) the Supplemental General Conditions 4008 (2008-12-12), Personal Information; and 4013 (2022-06-20) - Compliance with On-Site Measures, Standing Orders, Policies, and Rules; (c) the General Conditions 2010B (2022-12-01), General Conditions - Professional Services (Medium Complexity);

-- (d) Annex A, Statement of Work; - (e) Annex B, Basis of Payment; - (f) Annex C, Security Requirements Check List; - (g) Annex D, Evaluation Criteria (Mandatory Requirements and Rated Technical Criteria Spreadsheet); - (h) Annex E, Insurance Requirements; - (i) Annex G, National Essential Health Services Framework; - (j) the Contractor's bid dated \\\\\ (to be inserted at contract award)
+- (a) the Articles of Agreement; - (b) the Supplemental General Conditions 4008 (2008-12-12) Personal Information and 4013 (2022-06-20) Compliance with On-Site Measures, Standing Orders, Policies, and Rules; - (c) the General Conditions 2010B (2022-12-01) General Conditions Professional Services (Medium Complexity); - (d) Annex A, Statement of Work; - (e) Annex B, Basis of Payment; - (f) Annex C, Security Requirements Check List; - (g) Annex E, Insurance Specific Requirements; and - (h) the Contractor's bid dated (to be inserted at contract award)

-11. Insurance Requirements
+11. Insurance - Specific Requirements

-- 11.1 The Contractor must comply with the insurance requirements specified in Annex E -Insurance Requirements.
+- 11.1 The Contractor must comply with the insurance requirements specified in Annex E Insurance Requirements.
 The Contractor must maintain the required insurance coverage for the duration of the Contract.
 Compliance with the insurance requirements does not release the Contractor from or reduce its liability under the Contract. - 11.2 The Contractor is responsible for deciding if additional insurance coverage is necessary to fulfill its obligation under the Contract and to ensure compliance with any applicable law.
 Any additional insurance coverage is at the Contractor's expense, and for its own benefit and protection. - 11.3 The Contractor must forward to the Contracting Authority within ten (10) days after the date of award of the Contract, a Certificate of Insurance evidencing the insurance coverage and confirming that the insurance policy complying with the requirements is in force.
 Coverage must be placed with an Insurer licensed to carry out business in Canada.
 The Contractor must, if requested by the Contracting Authority, forward to Canada a certified true copy of all applicable insurance policies.